GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 Escaping a doomed situation requires a successful DEX save and a safe destination in order to get away.
 Safely retreating is a victory in its own way.

 ### Critical Damage
 If damage brings a target’s HP below zero, their STR is decreased by the amount remaining.
 They must then make a STR save to avoid taking **critical damage**.
-Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
-If given aid and rest, they will stabilize.
-If left untreated, they die within the hour.
+<br>Suffering critical damage disables the victim.
+All they can do is crawl and grasp for life.
+Aid and rest required to persevere or they will die in the hour.

-### Critical Stress - Fallout Trigger
+### Critical Stress = Fallout
 **Stress** that reduces a target's HP below zero decreases a target's CTRL by the amount remaining.
-They must then make a CTRL save to avoid **Critical Stress** .
-If a character fails their CTRL save they take critical stress and gain fallout from the [Stress Fallout](#stress-fallout-tables) table.
+They must then make a CTRL save to avoid **Critical Stress**.
+<br>If a character fails their CTRL save they take critical stress and gain fallout from the [Stress Fallout](#stress-fallout-tables) table.

-### 0 HP Stress - Fallout Trigger
+### 0 HP Stress = Fallout
-If Stress to a PC reduces their HP to exactly 0, they gain Critical Stress and must roll or choose a result from the [Stress Fallout](#stress-fallout-tables) table just as if they failed their CTRL save.
+If Stress to a PC reduces their HP to exactly 0, they must immediately roll or choose a result from the [Stress Fallout](#stress-fallout-tables) table just as if they failed their CTRL save.